• Skip to primary navigation

 • In between batches, wipe the pan clean with a paper towel and add more oil as needed.

-homemade chicken nuggets on a baking sheet
+Homemade chicken nuggets on a cooling rack on a baking sheet lined with parchment paper.

-Cooking Tip: Keep Nuggets Warm
+How to Keep Nuggets Warm

 To keep the nuggets warm between batches, place on a sheet pan on top of a cooking rack in the 200°F oven.